Background

 The ICA Executive Committee (EC) recommendations for funding will be based on the following evaluation criteria:

-- Relevance the statement to ICA missions and activities, especially in respect to ICA Commission activities.
+• Relevance of the statement to ICA missions and activities, especially in respect to ICA Commission activities.

 Deadline of Applications

-Decisions will be made soon after these deadlines.
+Decisions will be made within two months after these deadlines.

 Contact